nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format:
 - `clear`

-- any information entered after `clear` is ignored
+- any following term entered after `clear` is ignored
 - calling `clear` will result in an empty Tracker

 ---